A non-trivial upper bound on the threshold bias of the Oriented-cycle game: Introduction

-The strict version of the Oriented-cycle game was studied by Alon (unpublished, cf.~\cite{bs1998}), and later by Bollob\'as and Szab\'o \cite{bs1998}.
-They show that $t^+(n,\cC) \geq \lfloor (2-\sqrt{3}) n\rfloor $.
+For a lower bound, it is proved in \cite{bs1998} that $t^+(n,\cC) \geq \lfloor (2-\sqrt{3}) n\rfloor $.
 Moreover, they remark that the proof also works for the monotone rules, implying that $t(n,\cC) \geq \lfloor (2-\sqrt{3}) n\rfloor$.
 Finally, they conjectured that $t^+(n,C)=n-3$.
-In \cite{bks2012}, Ben-Eliezer, Krivelevich and Sudakov improve the lower bound and show that for $b\leq \nicefrac{n}{2}-2$, OMaker has a strategy guaranteeing a cycle in the $b$-biased orientation game, i.e. $t(n,\cC)\geq \nicefrac{n}{2}-2$.
-In the main result of this paper we refute the conjecture of Bollob\'as and Szab\'o and give a strategy for OBreaker to prevent cycles when $b\geq \nicefrac{19n}{20}$ for large $n$.
+In \cite{bks2012}, Ben-Eliezer, Krivelevich and Sudakov improve the lower bound and show that for $b\leq n/2-2$, OMaker has a strategy guaranteeing a cycle in the (monotone) $b$-biased orientation game, i.e. $t(n,\cC)\geq n/2-2$.
+In the main result of this paper we refute the conjecture of Bollob\'as and Szab\'o and give a strategy for OBreaker to prevent cycles when $b\geq 19n/20$ and $n$ large enough.

-\begin{theorem} For large enough $n$, $t^+(n,C)\leq \nicefrac{19n}{20}-1$. \end{theorem} In the monotone game our strategy simplifies and gives a winning strategy already when $b=\nicefrac{5n}{6}+2$.
+\begin{theorem} For large enough $n$, $t^+(n,C)\leq 19n/20-1$. \end{theorem} In the monotone game our strategy simplifies and gives a winning strategy already when $b=5n/6+2$.

-\begin{theorem} $t(n,C)\leq \nicefrac{5n}{6}+1.$ \end{theorem} The remaining part of the paper is organized as follows.
+\begin{theorem} $t(n,C)\leq 5n/6+1.$ \end{theorem} The remaining part of the paper is organized as follows.
 First we introduce some general notation and terminology.
 In Section \ref{monotone}, we introduce some necessary concepts and prove Theorem \ref{OrientedCycleMain}.
-In Section \ref{strict}, we describe a strategy for OBreaker in the strict game, we prove that this strategy constitutes a winning strategy in Section \ref{sec:StrictStageI} and \ref{sec:StrictStageII}.
+In Section \ref{strict}, we describe a strategy for OBreaker in the strict game, we prove that this strategy constitutes a winning strategy in Sections \ref{sec:StrictStageI} and \ref{sec:StrictStageII}.
 We finish the paper with some concluding remarks.